Stochastic Calculus and Hochschild Homology: Hochschild Homology

 Thus $\sigma^\hbar$ provides a quantization of $\sigma$.
 It can be further shown that $\sigma^\hbar$ becomes a quasi-isomorphism if we specialize $\hbar$ to any non-zero value, say $\hbar=1$.
 Passing to $2n$-th homology, $\sigma^\hbar$ leads to the Feigin-Felder-Shoikhet trace formula \cite{FFS}.

 \begin{rmk} Let $\omega\inv=\sum\limits_i \pp{}{x^i}\w \pp{}{p_i}$ be the Poisson bi-vector.
 Then $\Delta$ is the Lie derivative

 It is clear that $\Delta^2=0$. $\Delta$ is the prototype of BV (Batalin–Vilkovisky) operator in the quantization of gauge theories \cite{BV}.
-The above quantum HKR map $\sigma^\hbar$ appeared in the BV quantization of topological quantum mechanics \cite{GLX}, which leads to a QFT approach to algebraic index theorem. \end{rmk}
+The above quantum HKR map $\sigma^\hbar$ gives an equivalent description of the BV quantization of topological quantum mechanics \cite{GLX}, which leads to a QFT approach to the algebraic index theorem as developed by Fedosov \cite{Fedosov-book} and Nest-Tsygan \cite{Nest-Tsygan}. \end{rmk}